Kitware/VeloView/LidarPlugin/Testing/README.md

 ### Adding new test data

-Adding new test data means adding a PCAP file and associated VTP baseline files to VeloView-TestData.
+Adding new test data means adding a PCAP file and associated VTP baseline files to LidarView-TestData.
 It has to be saved under `TestData`.
 If you need a custom calibration file, it has to be in the `share` directory.
 Then, edit `generateTestData.py.in` in order to add your PCAP and its associated calibration file to the list of tests data to generate.

-Finaly re generate Veloview with cmake, in order to create a new 'generateTestData.py' file and add a new test in the `CMakeList.txt`.
+Finaly re generate LidarView with cmake, in order to create a new 'generateTestData.py' file and add a new test in the `CMakeList.txt`.

 Don't forget to commit your change!